Auggie0w0/personal-simp-site/README.md

 - **Dark/Light Theme**: Toggle between dark and light modes
 - **Character List**: Browse all characters in a grid layout
 - **Image Carousel**: Showcase featured characters on the home page
+- **Shared Gallery System**: Option to use a server-based gallery system where all users can see images added by anyone

 ## Getting Started